-The Staten Island Ferry plies between Staten Island and New York City in the U.S. It’s free and a great way to see New York City from the waters surrounding it, plus you get an amazing view of the Statue of Liberty.
+The Staten Island Ferry, New York plies between Staten Island and New York City in the U.S. It’s free and a great way to see New York City from the waters surrounding it, plus you get an amazing view of the Statue of Liberty.

 The Staten Island Ferry Building is located at the tip of Manhattan.
 It’s the Manhattan island side of the ferry that goes between Manhattan Island and Staten Island and its free.